Skip to content

 Bernards Township Flag Design

 A flag defines the fabric of a country, a state, a county, or a cause.
-But to have a flag for a town is very unique and only available for a few select areas looking to affirm their place in history.
+However, having a flag for a town is unique and only available for a few select areas looking to affirm their place in history.
 Designed by a local resident, if you take a look, there is meaning in every part of its structure.
-The Bernards Township flag is a very simple design; two oak leaves on a four square pattern.
+The Bernards Township flag is a simple design; two oak leaves on a four square pattern.
 A white strip bounds the top and bottom.
-Designed back in 1960 to honor the 200th anniversary of the founding charter of what was then Bernardston, James Fogelman, a local resident, presented his version and reasoning for the flag that became the historic icon of Bernards Township.
+Designed in 1960 to honor the 200th anniversary of the founding charter of Bernardston, James Fogelman, a local resident, presented his version and reasoning for the flag that became the historic icon of Bernards Township.

 The Bernards Township flag.
-Three colors, red, gold, and white along with two oak tree leaves showcase the flag’s simplicity yet impactful meaning.
-Red-Blood of Life, Gold, Prosperity, White- Purity – and two oak leaves honoring each 100 years of the townships official founding.
+Three colors, red, gold, and white, and two oak tree leaves, showcase the flag’s simplicity yet impactful meaning.
+Red-Blood of Life, Gold, Prosperity, White- Purity – and two oak leaves honoring every 100 years of the township’s official founding.
 And yes they are Oak Leaves derived from the Great Oak of Basking Ridge.

 Four rectangles of gold and red that stand for the four communities of which Bernards is composed: Basking Ridge, Liberty Corner, Lyons and West Millington.
 Bound in white, symbolic of purity and truth, the red is for the blood of life and the gold is for a prosperous and flourishing community.
 White is for purity.